Aaron98990/ways-of-the-game/fouls.md

 The Laws do mention anything about "shoulder to shoulder".
 Two player running a straight path to the ball who are even and whose shoulders make contact is fair.

+A player that does a spin move, will often run inti another player and fall.
+This is no foul.
+[Example](https://youtu.be/5ApBcLoxqYM?feature=shared&t=362)

 ## Impeding the progress of an opponent

 Trips and "impeding the progress of an opponent with contact" are unique in that the player that initiates the contact does not commit a foul.